tklenze/monosat-ctl/FORMAT.md

 python3 path/to/perprocessAutomated.py path/to/CTL-input 2           1           True                   True
 ```

-#processes specifies (unsurprisingly) the number of processes, and #wildcards the number of "wildcard" states, whose local states and transitions are free to assign by the solver.
+The #processes specifies (unsurprisingly) the number of processes, and #wildcards the number of "wildcard" states, whose local states and transitions are free to assign by the solver.
 Leave enforceLocalStructure, and usePBConstraints set to "True".

 For the formula file, simple use the same format as described in INPUT METHOD 1 but be advised that everything except for the formula will be ignored.

-== INPUT METHOD 1: The Non-Invasive Process Encoding ==
+## INPUT METHOD 1: The Non-Invasive Process Encoding
      NOTE: This approach offers little benefits towards the one described above ("The Performant"), while having similar restrictions.
 It is generally slower, so there is no good reason to use it, unless your instances are small enough and you prefer the touch of a pure text input over installing pythons APIs.

 For the synthesis of Kripke structures in parallel processes, the following provides some simple format.
 It creates a certain number of processes, each with its own local transition system of fixed (or rather: bound) size (<States/Process>).